 If we own a domain, we can install a full-featured SMTP server that sends emails directly from our server without relying on a 3rd party server.

-Exim is a full featured SMTP server that is able to send and receive emails, but we will configure just the sending part and disable the receiving function.
+Exim is a full featured SMTP server that is able to send and receive emails, but we're going to configure just the sending part and disable the receiving function.
 This set up is often called a "send-only mail server".

 If you are interested in setting up a complete email server (smtp, pop3, imap4, webmail, ...) check out projects like Mail-in-a-Box and homebox.